julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   observes with data supplied by the LDM, it will communicate via the `tdm' tomcat user.
 Edit the `docker-compose.yml' file and change the `TDM_PW' to `MeIndexer'.
-This is not as insecure as it would seem since the tdm user has few privileges.
+This is not as insecure as it would seem since the `tdm' user has few privileges.
 Optimally, one could change the password hash for the TDM user in the `tomcat-users.xml' file.

 7.0.3 Pull Down Images from the DockerHub Registry